Auditing and Compliance: Best Practices for Canadian Companies

 If you have employees, you’re responsible for remitting payroll taxes:

-Employment Insurance (EI): Deduct EI premiums from employee wages and contribute a matching amount.
+Employment Insurance (EI): Deduct EI premiums from employee wages and contribute a matching amount as part of tax filing obligations.

-Canada Pension Plan (CPP): Deduct CPP contributions from employee wages and contribute a matching amount.
+Canada Pension Plan (CPP): Deduct CPP contributions from employee wages and contribute a matching amount for compliance with tax regulations.

-Income Tax: Deduct income tax based on each employee's tax bracket.
+Income Tax: Deduct income tax based on each employee's tax bracket for accurate tax filing.

 Working with Tax Professionals